muhwyndhamhp/catnips/README.md

 # CatNips

-Simple app to show cat images to complete task requested by Alodokter recruitment team to apply for their Android Developer position.
+Simple app to show cat images as requested by Alodokter recruitment team to apply for their Android Developer position.

 Consideration and asumption I use to complete this task :
 - No user security is needed (password hashing, salting, encrypting)